PatelFarhaan/spot-platform-v1/README.md

 - Deployment Rollback as needed
 - Managed Multi-region deployment
 - Managed Ops and scaling for end users
+- Email Services inbuild on application on-boarding
+- Monitoring and altering for all apps on the platform
 - Managed Database services (MySQL, Psql, and Mongo)
-- Monitoring and altering for all apps on the platform
 - Cost Optimization as major services are hosted on SPOT
 - Webhooks for custom integrations for almost all services
 - List of all resource usage integrated right in the dashboard